0

 The chain bridge was rebuilt as a suspension footbridge reusing some of the existing chains.
 In 2015 ist complete restoration after years of neglect was completed and it is a major tourist attraction.

-Text imported from Wikipedia article "Chain Bridge (Berwyn)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Chain Bridge (Berwyn)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants